 (1999) Bars and lines: A study of graphic communication.
 Memory and Cognition, 271, 1073–1079.

 (1994) Representations in distributed cognitive tasks.
 Cognitive Science, 181, 87–122.

 Cited by 10 other publications

 This list is based on CrossRef data as of 10 december 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.